 No policy interventions were assumed to reduce wastewater process emissions, as insufficient information was gathered on current process emissions to be able to recommend appropriate interventions and potential reductions.

-The savings from the wastewater plants show up in the Wastewater Efficiency wedge and are grouped with other waste policies in WR.
+The savings from the wastewater plants show up in the Wastewater Efficiency wedge and are attributed to the WR section of the plan.